Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Reduction to twisted gauge theory in the absence of Hall conductivity

 However, it is not obvious that this $H$ is a Hermitian operator that can serve as a Hamiltonian.
 This becomes apparent when we sort $H$ into a simplified form:

-where $\bar{t}^\v_{\v'} = 1$ if $\v=\v'$ and $=0$ otherwise, generating quantum fluctuations between gauge equivalent configurations.
+where $\bar{t}^\v_{\v'} = 1$ if $\v=\v'$ and $=0$ otherwise, generating quantum fluctuations between gauge equivalent configurations, and the hermitian conjugation of the second line is summed as implicit.
 The Hamiltonian is exactly solvable as this is a commuting Hamiltonian (the terms can be made projectors by rescaling matrix elements, but this is unimportant).